Home Blogs-Learn about Lithium How to Connect Batteries in Series and Parallel?

 • Take a suitable gauge wire or battery cable (based on the current your system will carry) and connect the negative terminal of the first battery to the negative terminal of the next battery.

 • Continue this process until all the negative terminals of the batteries are connected in a single loop.
-You can use a bus bar or terminal block for a cleaner and more organized connection, especially if you’re connecting several batteries.

 1. Connect the Positive Terminals Together: